 Comparisons of Fuel Cells to Fossil Fuels

 Fuel cells are not cost effective for the common use in cars and vehicles but have been highly effective in the space and power generation programs for hospitals, universities, and large manufacturing facilities.
 The use of fuel cells as an internal combustion engine is economically unfeasible due to the need to add energy to water or existing hydrocarbon fuel sources such as methane or gasoline.
 Commonly confused with the hydrogen internal combustion engine is the electrical fuel cell demonstrated above.
 The electric fuel cell to be used in vehicles will not be commercially viable for the masses until sometime after 2020, and will use electricity, not internal combustion, to power vehicles.
-In the meantime, some who are concerned about the environment may be willing to purchase a hybrid vehicle or more efficient cleaner burning auto and donate a car to help a favorite charity.
+In the meantime, some who are concerned about the environment may be willing to purchase a hybrid vehicle or more efficient cleaner burning auto and donate a motorhome or high value vessel to help a favorite charity.
 The internal combustion use of hydrogen and the fuel cell still creates pollution and needs to be developed further before its use will be implemented.

 Fuel cells offer an alternative to fossil fuel sources with many benefits such as higher efficiency in electrical production, lower emissions of carbon and hydrocarbons, and the use of the most abundant form of energy in the universe, hydrogen.
 Fuel cells, when compared to fossil fuel use for creating electricity, produce a fraction of the pollution and greenhouse gases, if any, and can have its fuel extracted from water, the air and existing fuel sources such as gasoline and methane.
 The extraction form existing fuel sources allows for industry to slowly change from fossil fuel based to hydrogen and fuel cell based without the need for massive layoffs and company failures.
 Fuel cells aim to provide better power sources while keeping existing jobs and professions alive.